-As the interim agency head, McPherson is the chief regulator of the District of Columbia’s financial-services industries, including insurance companies and their representatives, District of Columbia-chartered banks, mortgage lenders and brokers, and all other non-depository financial institutions, as well as securities broker-dealers and investment advisers.
+Chester A. McPherson was appointed Acting Commissioner of the D.C.
+Department of Insurance, Securities and Banking on May 6, 2014.
+Before joining the department in August 2011 as the deputy commissioner, he served as a legislative counsel with the Council of the District of Columbia.
+As the acting agency head, he is the chief regulator of the District of Columbia’s financial-services industries, including insurance companies and their representatives, District of Columbia-chartered banks, mortgage lenders and brokers and all other non-depository financial institutions, as well as securities broker-dealers and investment advisers.

-McPherson earned a bachelor's of business administration degree in finance, magna cum laude, from Baruch College at The City University of New York.
-He earned a juris doctor and master of laws, with distinction, from Georgetown University Law Center.
-He is a member of the bar of the District of Columbia and the state of Maryland, and a member of Leadership Greater Washington, class of 2008.
+McPherson has an extensive career as a financial-services professional in both the public and private sectors including commercial and investment banking, and as a federal and state regulator of the securities markets.
+He holds a Bachelor of Business Administration in finance (magna cum laude) from Baruch College at The City University of New York.
+He also holds a Juris Doctor and Master of Laws (with distinction) from Georgetown University Law Center.
+He is a member of the bar of the District of Columbia and the State of Maryland, and Leadership Greater Washington, class of 2008.